Western Michigan University

 Kalamazoo MI 49008-5434 USA

-Carl Ratner currently serves as a professor of voice for the School of Music at Western Michigan University.
-He teaches applied voice, French and German diction for singers and vocal literature.
-From 2001 to 2010 he served as director of opera.
-He is professionally active as a baritone soloist, stage director and opera consultant.
+Carl Ratner currently serves as Professor of Voice and Director of Opera for the School of Music at Western Michigan University.
+He teaches applied voice, French and German Diction, Phonetics for Singers, Vocal Literature, and Opera Workshop, as well as directing the annual opera production.
+He is internationally known as a baritone soloist, stage director, and opera consultant.

 In the Spring of 2018, Ratner participated in the world premiere of Shostakovich’s own arrangement of his Symphony #13 for two pianos, bass soloist, and male chorus.
 In 2017 he traveled to Bulgaria to perform a concert of Verdi and Wagner arias with the Ruse Philharmonic Orchestra.
 He was awarded a 2010–11 Fulbright grant to perform in recital, give lectures and master classes, direct an American chamber opera and research Russian art song at the St. Petersburg Conservatory in the Russian Federation.
 In 2011 he toured the eastern United States with a recital of songs by Russian and Russian-American composers, beginning with a performance at the Russian Cultural Center in Washington, D.C.
 He also collaborated with the Bach Ensemble of Naples Florida for performances of Messiah as well as a mixed program of sacred music that was toured to Germany and the Czech Republic.